Identifying and correcting technical exercise mistakes

 Beginning with the typical mistakes, the coach will notice that every one of the new practitioners of the skill makes the same errors of execution.
 As the coach, you might just as well be prepared to deal with it on an ongoing basis with each new group of athletes who come through the door.
 On the other side of the coin is the atypical mistake.
-These are ones that rarely show up but when they do, it is usually because of the unusual physical features of the athlete such as their build or it is due to certain strength imbalances in their muscular makeup.
+These are ones that rarely show up, but when they do, it is usually because of the unusual physical features of the athlete such as their build or it is due to specific strength imbalances in their muscular makeup.
 Testing for muscle imbalances is an art in itself.
 See Appendix A for brief and incomplete general guidelines of muscle testing.

 2. Local and chain

 A local defect is a link in the chain of movement that is not correct, but it has no substantial influence on the rest of the movement.
 A chain defect will disrupt all of the remaining portions of the movement.
 As an example, a close examination of the squat will reveal the first move must be with the hips and not the knees.
 If the knees bend first before the hips begin their backward journey, the body will not be able to correct itself, and the lift will not be technically right.
 Eliminate chain defects immediately, or the problem will remain and cause more difficulties further into the training cycle.